pytorch/android-demo-app/D2Go/README.md

 python create_d2go.py
 ```

 This will create the D2Go model saved at `ObjectDetection/app/src/main/assets/d2go.pt`, which is also saved in the repo.
-The model size is only 7.5MB, a 75% reduction in size of the 30.5MB YOLOv5s model.
+The quantized model size is only 2.6MB, 11 times reduction in size of the 30.5MB YOLOv5s model.
 For the model inference speed comparison, see the note at the end of the next step.

 4. Build and run the D2Go Android app.